MrHedmad/kerblam/docs/src/tutorial/run.md

 > If you really want to, use the `KERBLAM_PROFILE` environment variable
 > described below and change the output paths accordingly.

-This is most commonly useful to run the pipelines on test data that is faster to process or that produces pre-defined outputs.
+Profiles are most commonly useful to run the pipelines on test data that is faster to process or that produces pre-defined outputs.
 For example, you could define something similar to:
 ```toml